 Filament caddy in the background – actual filament on a simple turntable that we find much easier to use.

-Whilst not perfect, we believe that the Up Mini 2 is currently as good as it gets.
+The short answer: Whilst not perfect, we believe that the Up Mini 2/Afinia H400 is currently as good as it gets.
 This 3D printer represents great value and performance for schools looking for a “plug ‘n’ play” experience.
 It’s our expert opinion that it would be almost impossible to have a bad experience with this printer.
 Put simply, you can’t go wrong.

-One of our favorite 3D printers over the years has been the Up (also known as Afinia) range of 3D printers – they have been around for years now and are well known for their durability and reliability.
+The longer answer: Over the years, one of our favorite 3D printer manufacturers has been Up (also known as Afinia) – they have been around for years now and their printers are well known for their durability and reliability.
 We have literally carried an Up Plus 2 / Afinia H480 around the world in a shopping bag as we meet with clients and watched it perform admirably and consistently.

 The Up Mini 2, which is Up’s cheapest printer, represents a significant upgrade to their older models.
 It has more features than its ‘big brother’, the Up Box.

-Please note that the print quality is not that much different from earlier Up/Afinia printers – the improvements we’ve noted are mainly around its ease of use and safety features.
-Anyone who has used an older Up/Afinia printer will know that they are capable of excellent quality prints.
+Print quality is not that much different from earlier Up/Afinia printers – the improvements we’ve noted are mainly around its ease of use and safety features.
+However, as mentioned, this printer produces excellent quality prints.